blendicavlad/scloud-cashflow-forecast/README.md

 # scloud-cashflow-forecast

-Machine learning service for Sorcrate ERP Cloud ERP that predicts if an invoice or batch of invoices will be paid and in how much time in days
+Machine learning service for SorcrateCloud ERP

+purpose: predicts if an invoice or batch of invoices will be paid and in how much time in days

 run init-compose.sh when you firstly initialize the app and test data
 - must have AWS credentials set in the .aws/credentials file to download the test data